 CBC recognises that as parents or caregivers you are the prime educators of your children.
 In respect of this fact, we maintain regular contact to ensure we celebrate your child's progress and challenge areas of growth.
-The College Portal allows 'real time' access to students' test results, attendance records, reports, timetables and teacher details.
+The College SEQTA Portal allows up-to-date access to students' test results, attendance records, reports, timetables and teacher details.